deepsense-ai/db-ally/docs/how-to/custom_views.md

         """
         Turns a filter node from the IQLQuery into a Python function.

+        Args:
-        :param node: IQLQuery node representing the filter or logical operator
+            node: IQLQuery node representing the filter or logical operator
         """
         if isinstance(node, syntax.FunctionCall):  # filter
             return await self.call_filter_method(node)